AhmadObeid/CRISPR-VAE/README.md

 * CRISPR-VAE: A Method for Explaining CRISPR/Cas12a Predictions, and an Efficiency-aware gRNA Sequence Generator

 ## Usage
-1. The main file is CRISPR-VAE, and can be operated on Google Colab.
+1. The main file is CRISPR-VAE.ipynb, and can be operated on Google Colab.

 3. Get all files in NeededFiles, and the sub-directory Datasets,